March 23 Movement: Influence in Ituri and gold mining

 Ituri remains a significant site for artisanal gold mining, predominantly operating outside of state control, generating an estimated $140 million annually for armed groups and criminal networks.
 There exists a stark disparity between the estimated production of artisanal and small-scale gold and the recorded statistics.
 An official report estimated that artisanal and small-scale gold production in Ituri reached approximately 1,800 kilograms per year.
 However, between January and June 2024, the Service d'assistance et d'encadrement minière artisanale et à petite échelle (SAEMAPE) and the Coopérative des négociants d'or de l'Ituri (COONORI) reported a mere 17 kilograms of gold produced and 24 kilograms purchased, respectively.

 Mining authorities attributed this discrepancy largely to limited access to sites under the control of armed factions.
 Despite mining cooperatives engaging in protective arrangements with the Congolese National Police and FARDC, vast majority of mining locations continued to be dominated by armed groups such as CODECO/URDPC and ADCVI in Djugu Territory, as well as the FRPI and MAPI in Irumu Territory, with CODECO/URDPC also active in Mahagi Territory.
 Consequently, proprietors of the principal mining cooperatives in Ituri, all shareholders of COONORI, resorted to paying fees to the leaders of the armed factions controlling the mining areas.
 These leaders include Baraka from ADCVI and an armed figure known as "50 cent" from CODECO, payments viewed as maintaining the viability of their assets and operations.
-It is important to note that such payments to armed groups are considered sanctionable acts under international regulations.
+Such payments to armed groups are considered sanctionable acts under international regulations.

 One prominent figure within the ADCVI is Baraka, a commander based in the town of Mabanga in Djugu Territory.
 Baraka has established exclusive control over economic activities within the Mambisa Chiefdom.
 His operations, including illicit gold mining and the imposition of taxes alongside checkpoint fees, reportedly generated approximately $1.6 million per month solely from gold production.
-In addition, income accrued from illegal taxes on local commerce and checkpoint fees added an estimated $70,000 to his monthly profits.
+Income accrued from illegal taxes on local commerce and checkpoint fees added an estimated $70,000 to his monthly profits.
 These funds were often laundered through investments in real estate and commercial enterprises located in Mabanga, Iga-Barrière, and Bunia, thereby enabling Baraka to fortify his status as both an economic and military leader in the region.
 His activities are consistent with violations of international laws regarding the unlawful exploitation of natural resources, specifically as outlined in United Nations Security Council Resolution 2293.